hardyoyo/or2015poster-preservation-the-hard-way/ACKNOWLEDGEMENTS.md

 of the University of Missouri).
 She provided the inspiration for this poster, and has been a good sport through much kidding.
 I'm glad we found the undelete button.

+###Mark Wood
+Fellow committer and release team member, seemingly *always* available for a chat in IRC, and always willing to pitch in, help wrestle a bug, or, in this case, provide much-needed editorial review of this poster copy.

 ## Image Credits

 _The Chumps_ by Lungstruck: https://flic.kr/p/dTGBLP